DAY 26: Landry to Valezan

 Out of the Valley Isere to the Alps

 A milestone today.
-We passed the 500k mark.
-Our trek through the French Alps looks like being over 700k, after revising our actual distances from the GPS.
-Today was supposed to be a kind of rest day with only about 7k to do, however when we found out that the World Championships for Descent Kayaking was on (as opposed to slalom where they weave in and out of buoys over a short course), we decided to take a detour to Aime, a larger village about 10k further down the River Isere then go up the mountain to Valezan, our intended destination.
-It was an exciting day walking along the path beside the river watching these athletes kayak at breakneck speed down the raging torrent full of raging rapids and big boulders.
-But we've both had bellyaches today - I think it's the marmot stew from a few nights before, Ian thinks it's the water from a steam with a cattle herd up top.
-Luckily for both of us it passes (literally) and we're ok.
+We passed the 500k mark on our way to 700k.
+Today was supposed to be an easy 7k, however when we found out that the World Championships for Descent Kayaking was on, we decided to watch the event then detour to Aime, a village 10k down the River Isere before going up to Valezan.
+It was an exciting day watching the kayaks at breakneck speed down the raging torrent.
+We've both had bellyaches today - I think it's the marmot stew from La Leisse, Ian thinks it's the water from a stream.

-We had a really good nights sleep in a queen size bed - our first big bed since leaving home.
-After phoning home on WiFi, it's time to pack and go to breakfast.
-Steve and Sara are there to greet us - really hot English Breakfast tea, muesli, yoghurt, breads, pancakes etc etc. It's our most expensive overnight at 160Euro, which included all the wines and dinner and breakfast - but so worth it - 5 star treatment.
-The Austrian Kayak team is also staying here and after chatting to the coach and finding out that the racing starts at 9am when we thought it was 11am, we hurry up and leave immediately.
+We slept well in a queen size bed.
+After phoning home on WiFi, we pack and go to breakfast where Sara and Steve serve hot tea, muesli, yoghurt, breads, pancakes etc. It's our most expensive night at 160Euro, which included wines, dinner and breakfast - but worth it.
+The Austrian Kayak team is also staying here and their coach tells us that the racing starts at 9am not 11am, so we hurry up and leave immediately.

-On down to the rapids, a more shallow part of the river where the rocks are more exposed and more dangerous.
-Every 50 metres or so there's catchers - guys in wet gear, flippers, crash helmets, and tied securely around the waist by a long rope to trees on the edge - just standing or sitting on a rock in the freezing water, waiting to jump in if someone tips out - and they did - and Ian was pleased he caught the action on photo - the kayaker was ok.
+We walk down to a more shallow part of the river where the rocks are more exposed and more dangerous.
+Every 50 metres or so there's catchers - guys in wet gear, flippers, crash helmets, tied by a long rope around their waist to a tree - just waiting on a rock in the freezing water, ready to jump in if someone tips out - and they did - and Ian was pleased he caught the action on photo - the kayaker was ok.
+A few Aussies whiz by and we've been told they’re from Tasmania.
+We watch the finish near the Aime before moving on.
+We still need to go shopping and give ourselves time to climb 700 metres to Valezan.

-Once in the village, we find a spot in the shade near a fountain and boil a cup of tea while we wait for the shops to open at 2pm.
-The Casino supermarket is just down the road (according to Google anyway) so the next stop is lunch under a tree the off to the shop.
-Bread, cheese, dried ham, powdered milk (as Ian has run out) and a green capsicum.
-The cold stuff gets wrapped in my scarf and pushed deep into my bag to keep it cold the off up the mountain.
-It's now 32°C and hot, hot walking up the road.
-Ian tries to find some goat tracks up the mountain to find some relief.
-Yes, there's a few marked, and they turn out to be a very well defined wide gravel road weaving it's way up the hill between apple orchards - logically the path is named Sentier de Pomme.
+Once in Aime, we find a shady spot (it’s now 30°C) and boil a cup of tea while we wait for the shops to re-open at 2pm.
+The Casino supermarket is just down the road (according to Google) so the next stop is lunch under a tree before shopping for bread, cheese, dried ham, powdered milk and a green capsicum.
+The cold stuff gets wrapped in my scarf and pushed deep into my bag then off up the mountain.
+It's now 32°C and hot walking up the road.
+Ian looks for a short cut up the mountain in the shade.
+Yes, there’s a gravel road between apple orchards - logically the path is named Sentier de Pomme.

 P1100843